Title: LASSO-Driven Inference in Time and Space

-Authors: Chen Huang - University of St. Gallen (Switzerland) [presenting]
+Authors: Chen Huang - Aarhus University (Denmark) [presenting]

 Victor Chernozhukov - MIT (United States)

-Abstract: The estimation and inference in a system of high-dimensional regression equations is considered allowing for temporal and cross-sectional dependency in covariates and error processes, covering rather general forms of weak dependence.
-A sequence of large-scale regressions with lasso is applied to reduce the dimensionality, and an overall penalty level is carefully chosen by a block multiplier bootstrap procedure to account for multiplicity of the equations and dependencies in the data.
+Abstract: We consider the estimation and inference in a system of high-dimensional regression equations allowing for temporal and cross-sectional dependency in covariates and error processes, covering rather general forms of weak dependence.
+A sequence of regressions with many regressors using LASSO (Least Absolute Shrinkage and Selection Operator) is applied for variable selection purpose, and an overall penalty level is carefully chosen by a block multiplier bootstrap procedure to account for multiplicity of the equations and dependencies in the data.
 Correspondingly, oracle properties with a jointly selected tuning parameter are derived.
 We further provide high-quality de-biased simultaneous inference on the many target parameters of the system.
 We provide bootstrap consistency results of the test procedure, which are based on a general Bahadur representation for the $Z$-estimators with dependent data.
 Simulations demonstrate good performance of the proposed inference procedure.
 Finally, we apply the method to quantify spillover effects of textual sentiment indices in a financial market and to test the connectedness among sectors.